-The Oil and Gas Corporation is a Crown corporation established in 2019 under a special act of the Legislature of the Province of Newfoundland and Labrador.
-Reporting directly to the Minister of Natural Resources, the Oil and Gas Corporation will focus on maximizing opportunities for growth in the province’s offshore oil and gas industry and position the province as a globally preferred location for oil and gas development.
-The corporation activities are aimed at maximizing exploration investments in Newfoundland and Labrador, to acquire and manage the Province’s equity interests in oil and gas projects, and enhance local supply chain development opportunities in support of Advance 2030 – the Way Forward on Oil and Gas.
+The Oil and Gas Corporation is a Crown corporation established in 2019 under the Oil and Gas Corporation Act (the Act).
+Reporting directly to the Minister of Energy and Mines, the Oil and Gas Corporation focuses on maximizing opportunities for growth in the province’s offshore oil and gas industry and positioning the province as a globally competitive location for oil and gas development.
+The corporation works to maximize exploration investments in Newfoundland and Labrador and to acquire and manage the Province’s equity interests in oil and gas projects.

 In addition, the corporation may invest in and engage in those other activities that the Lieutenant-Governor in Council may approve.

-Sections 10, 11, and, 12 of the Oil and Gas Act provides for the appointment and the structure of a board of directors.
+Sections 10, 11, and, 12 of the Act provide for the appointment and the structure of a board of directors.

 The structure for the Board of Directors for the Oil and Gas Corporation is prescribed in Section 10 of the Oil and Gas Corporation Act.
 There is additional information on the appointment of the Chairperson and Chief Executive Officer in Section 12.
 These sections are provided below.